 Thanks to the Butcher's key, Gabriel makes his way to Dr. Frankenstein's lab.
 The doctor has since then passed, eaten by the queen for having created ungodly creations.
 After solving many complicated electrical puzzles, Belmont faces off with one of Frankenstein's creatures: a giant mechanical spider that Belmont defeats by simply making it run out of batteries.
 After the fight, he finds a red lens that will help him solve one of the many puzzles in the castle.

 After solving more complicated puzzles, Gabriel once again runs into Laura.
 Laura is annoyed for having lost against Gabriel in her game and sends her "toys" after him, giant dolls.
-After killing the dolls, Laura becomes violent and zaps Belmont to death.
-As Belmont kneels down to accept defeat, Marie appears.
+After he destroys the dolls, Laura becomes violent and electrocutes him until he's near death.
+As Gabriel kneels down to accept defeat, Marie appears to him again.
 She tells him that it is not his time, that he must still go on.
 Gabriel refuses, saying that he's done "questionable" things and that he wants to join her in the afterlife.
-Laura apparently has the power to let her see the entire conversation.
-She's touched by the love between the two and resurrects Gabriel.
+Laura, standing to the side, listens to the entire conversation.
+She's touched by the love between the two, an emotion she is no longer capable of, and spares Gabriel's life, since she "doesn't feel like playing anymore".
 This leaves Belmont to soldier on and face the next Lord of Shadow.

 After fighting his way through more of the castle and a clocktower, Gabriel must face one last enemy before the vampire queen: Olrox, Brauner's brother and the vampire queen's right hand man.
 He wields two giant swords and vows to bring Gabriel's head to his superior.
 Gabriel ends up beating him by taking his sword and sticking it through his neck.
 He drains him of all his blood and uses the blood to solve a maze puzzle to open the door that leads him to the queen.